-Here we will present you with the basics of creating a game.
+Here we will present the basics of creating a game.

-- The Game type selector is not a configuration; its purpose is to simply categorize your game so as to indicate its nature to the users: treasure hunt, mystery quest or trivia quiz.
+- The Game type selector is not a configuration; its purpose is to categorize your game simply to indicate its nature to the users: treasure hunt, mystery quest, or trivia quiz.

-- You can create any type of challenge regardless of the type of game you choose.
+- You can create any type of challenge regardless of the game type you choose.

 - You can create as many challenges as you want at each stop.

 - To learn more about different types of challenges, see this article: III.
 What type of challenge should you choose?

 A total of 15 to 20 challenges per tour is a reasonable amount.

 - Each challenge contains a certain number of points that you can define as you see fit.
 This allows you to establish a reward system based on the difficulty of the questions.
 You should also make sure to have a consistent scale for all the challenges you create.